 The musician is evaluated for the specific mechanism of injury and potential risk factors.
-Treatment addresses the area of pain and injury in addition to providing exercise and training for more efficient posture and movement patterns in all activities, including playing an instrument.
+Treatment addresses the area of pain and injury in addition to providing exercise and training for more efficient posture and movement behavior in all activities, including playing an instrument.

 Find a location that offers Performing Arts Physical Therapy near you

 Our Clinics that Offer Treatment for Performing Arts Physical Therapy

 - Forked River – Lacey Road

 - Jackson – Specialty Service Center

 - Marlboro – Morganville